hyperledger/indy-hipe/text/acks/README.md

 ### Explicit ACKs

+Despite the goodness of implicit ACKs, there are many circumstances where a reply will not happen immediately.
+Explicit ACKs can be vital here.

-Despite the goodness of implicit ACKs, the natural end for most finite interactions is the point at which work is finished: a credential has been issued, a proof has been received, a payment has been made.
-In such a flow, an implicit ACK meets the needs of the party who received the final message, but the other party may want something explicit.
+Explicit ACKS may also be vital at the end of an interaction, when work is finished: a credential has been issued, a proof has been received, a payment has been made.
+In such a flow, an implicit ACK meets the needs of the party who received the final message, but the other party may want explicit closure.
 Otherwise they can't know with confidence about the final outcome of the flow.

 Rather than inventing a new "interaction has been completed successfully" message